cfrbal/ezcolors/README.md

 *   `ENDC`: The ANSI code (`\033[0m`) to reset all attributes.
 The generated functions add this automatically, but it's exposed for manual use.

 ## Advanced Usage and Considerations
-### Debugging & Introspection

-When running the `ezcolors.py` script directly from the command line, you can inspect the final generated namespace (functions, constants, etc.) using the `--debug` flag.
-This uses the `debug_utils.py` helper script.

-**Purpose:**

-*   Lists all non-internal names available in the module after generation.
-*   Shows the type of each item.
-*   Safely displays the first line of function docstrings.
-*   Sanitizes output by replacing raw ANSI escape codes with `<ESC>` to avoid messing up your terminal.

-**How to Use:**

-1. Navigate to this repository's root directory in the terminal.
-2. Ensure your environment is set up (e.g., virtual environment activated, package installed with `pip install -e .`).
-3. Run the ezcolor.py script using `python` with the `--debug` flag:

 ### Manual Control with `ENDC`